Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

   - Create a variable with the name `ALYSLCPluginPathAE` to point to where the output .dll and .pdb will be exported to.

 ### Generating the Project
-- Open a command prompt in the cloned repository folder.
+- If not open already, open a command prompt where you cloned the respository.
 - To generate a project for SE, type:
   ```
   cmake --preset vs2022-windows-vcpkg-se